 Next up is the list that many will agree is the single most interesting statistic published on wages and salaries: The highest paying jobs in the United States:

-Healthcare professionals dominate the rankings, and take nine of the top ten spots.
+Healthcare professionals dominate the rankings, taking nine of the ten of the top spots.
 What conclusions can we draw from this kind of information?

 But what about individuals that don't have a medical degree: What can they hope to earn?